A Categorical Approach to Groupoid Frobenius Algebras: Introduction

 It was shown in \cite{K1} that every $G$-FA has a twist by any element of $Z^2(G,k^\times)$.
 Since these twists apply to all $G$-FAs, one can regard them as ``universal" $G$-FA twists.
 In an analogous manner, $\C{G}$-FAs have their own universal twists where the twisting is now by the elements of $Z^2(\C{G},k^\times)$ \cite{P}.
 When one combines this point with the aforementioned tower of ``$\C{G}$-FA induced" $G$-FAs, one obtains a significant generalization of the $G$-FA twisting result from \cite{K1}.
 Specifically, for every $n\ge 2$, one can always find a class of $G$-FAs with twists by any element in $Z^n(G,k^\times)$ \cite{P}.

 While \cite{P} illustrates the utility of $\C{G}$-FAs in addressing and solving these problems, little was done in \cite{P} to motivate the choice of axioms for a $\C{G}$-FA.
 The only motivation for the axioms came in the form of a short remark\footnote{More specifically, Remark 3.1 of \cite{P}.} which asserted that $\C{G}$-FAs might actually correspond to certain kinds of Frobenius objects in $\mbox{Rep}(D(k[\C{G}]))$ (the representation category of $D(k[\C{G}])$), where $D(k[\C{G}])$ is the Drinfeld double of the quantum groupoid (weak Hopf algebra) $k[\C{G}]$ \cite{NTV}.
 This assertion is motivated by a recent categorical result for $G$-FAs \cite{KP} which showed that $G$-FAs correspond to certain kinds of Frobenius objects in $\mbox{Rep}(D(k[G]))$, where $D(k[G])$ is the original Drinfeld double of the Hopf algebra $k[G]$ \cite{Drin}.
 Consequently, if the assertion proves true, the $\C{G}$-FA axioms of \cite{P} would essentially be a consequence of generalizing $D(k[G])$ to $D(k[\C{G}])$.
 In other words, from this categorical vantage point, the notion of a $\C{G}$-FA is a natural generalization of a $G$-FA for the case when $G$ is replaced by $\C{G}$.
+With the current paper, we show that the assertion of \cite{P} is indeed true.